mkorman/uno-zen/DOCUMENTATION.md

 For do it automatically and easily we use [Gulp](http://gulpjs.com/), check `gulpfile.coffee` for know how to we do it.

+## Prerequisites

+You need to install the following
+- node.js
+- gulp
+- bower (`node install -g bower`)

 ## First Steps

 For local development you need to have a local Ghost server running.
 It should look like this: